mounibali/sirene-java-microservice/README.md

-# Spring Boot "Microservice" Siret Project
+# Spring Boot "Microservice" Sirene Project
 This is a sample Java / Maven / Spring Boot (2.1.2.RELEASE) application that can be used as a starter for creating a microservice complete with built-in health check.

+# Technologies
+- Java 8
+- Spring Boot 2.1.2.RELEASE
+- Spring Boot devtools
+- Swagger
+- Lombok
+- Maven 3.6.1
+- Apache Commons CSV 1.8
+- JUnit for unit tests
+- Deployement (Container): DOCKER

 # How to Run
 This application is packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.